bogdanripa/Microsoft-auto-sign-in/README.md

-# Microsoft-auto-sign-in
+# UiPath food oredring automation
-Automatically signs you in to a Microsoft account using your email address, password and 2 factor authentication if needed
+Automatically signs you in to a Microsoft account using your email address, password and 2 factor authentication if needed - in order to order food.

 Requires a credential called "Microsoft Account" w/ your UiPath email/password Requires a credential called "2FA Secret" with your 2FA secret key (see bellow)